aubreyjonescreatives/react-login-form-example/README.md

 6. Create at least 5 custom components and use them within at least two of your other components.

 When you sign in, you can have access to more custom components.
-The Signup and login form components are actually built within the landing page component.
-And we can see the navigation built in component on every page as well.
+The Signup and login form components are actually built into the landing page component.
+And we can see the navigation component built into every page as well.

 Login and Signup Custom Components: